Gnovis Releases Its Fall 2016 Issue

 From the editors-in-chief:

 From the inception of gnovis in Fall 2007, we have been proud to publish outstanding and relevant research in the fields of Communication, Culture, and Technology.
-The Fall 2016 edition of this journal is no different.
+The Fall 2016 edition (new window) of this journal is no different.
 This is our third print edition (17th web edition) and the culmination of a season’s hard work by our graduate student staff, our dedicated team of peer-reviewers, and our engaging authors.

 By happy chance, this edition features a unique concentration on Media and Cultural Studies.
 The arc of the journal takes you through a textual analysis of film genres and our human need for cultural representation in new media.
 Grace Foster will discuss American war stories, Jingyi Gu will dive into the Marvel comic empire, and Susan Noh will enlighten you about the world of anime fandoms.
 Interpretations of societal motives in popular media can be uncomfortable or inspiring as they shed light onto prevailing cultural ideologies.
 What are we missing when we assume that Captain America salutes to a line of authority?
 In what ways can war films give us a truer depiction of international crises than what is fed to us by the news?
 The cultural representations in these film genres not only reflect a societal power dynamic but can also shape it.
 From here we are taken into a discussion of the hegemonic power of media in Xinyu Huang’s discourse on the social interactions of “loser” millennials and Lisa-Maria Neudert’s analysis of Facebook as an internet hegemon.
 These pieces engage us with the gritty reality of our media-embedded lives and help us consider the delicate power structures in the world of entertainment and online interaction.